Are 4 Digits Passwords Safe? Are 6 Symbols Passwords Safe?

 Hackers can systematically try thousands or millions of potential passwords per second.
 Proper rate-limiting measures and complex passwords significantly reduce the risk.

-Frameworks like HIPAA, SOC2, ISO, GDPR, and FedRAMP often require organizations to implement strong password policies, including minimum lengths, to protect user data and maintain compliance.
+Security standards and best practices often require organizations to implement strong password policies, including minimum lengths, to protect user data.

 7. What tools can I use to manage long and random passwords?